-Manual shifting
+Manual shifting and brake gear

-Manual shifting is available in gear M. Once selected, you can shift up or down by moving the gear selector to the left or right.
+Manual shifting is available in gear B. Once selected, you can shift up or down by moving the gear selector to the left or right.
 If you drive too fast or slow relative to your selected gear, the car will automatically shift to a higher or lower gear.